43-Some newer tracks

 “A ser(i)ous thing”

-It’s not that the tracks are getting better, but they sure are getting longer to get out.
+My tracks may not be getting better, but they sure are getting longer to get out.
 This one started back in August of 2010 and was finished in March 2011.
 Other things are going on at the same time but this is more or less ready to listen to.
 Enjoy!

 Some new tunes for 2010